madzadev/audio-player/README.md

 ## Final notes

-It's recommended to use CMS like Contentful or DatoCMS to manage you audio files and access them via API.
+It's recommended to use CMS like Contentful or DatoCMS to manage your audio files and access them via API.

 Other alternatives include Google Drive and Dropbox or store you audio files directly in the project.